spiral/docs/components/views.md

 ],
 ```

-You can specify view name with namespace using ":" separator.
-If no namespace were entered "default" will be used instead, this makes us possible to rewrite first example:
+You can specify view name with a namespace using the ":" separator.
+If you don't enter a namespace, the "default" will be used instead.
+This makes it possible to rewrite the first example:

 ```php
 public function index()